pololu/pololu-jrk-g2-software/README.md

 ## Version history

+- 1.4.1 (2023-07-05):
+  - Fixed the feedback wizard so it is readable at 125% DPI on Windows.
+    Also improved the size calculations for both wizards and got rid of the fixed size, specifying a *minimum* size instead.
 - 1.4.0 (2019-03-05):
   - If the product specified in the settings file does not match the Jrk you are applying those settings to, the software will now fix the settings to